-The Department of Job and Family Services said manufacturers were hiring while employment in services was boosted by temporary census jobs.
+The Department of Job and Family Services says manufacturers were hiring while employment in services was boosted by temporary census jobs.

-The report was released Friday ahead of a visit to Columbus by President Barack Obama to tout job creation from last year’s stimulus act.
-Department spokesman Ben Johnson said Ohio added 1,700 construction jobs in May and said the stimulus played a role in that, though the state doesn’t know exactly how many of those jobs were stimulus-related.
+The report was released Friday ahead of a visit to Columbus by President Barack Obama to tout job creation from last year's stimulus act.
+Department spokesman Ben Johnson says Ohio added 1,700 construction jobs in May and says the stimulus played a role in that, though the state doesn't know exactly how many of those jobs were stimulus-related.